Using AI to Document Your Data

 - If there is no reasonable match, leave the IRI blank and draft a proposed term (see below)

-3. For measurement columns, suggest unit_label and unit_iri (if available).
-For categorical columns, keep `concept_scheme_iri` in the codes.csv output (not in the column dictionary).
+3. For measurement columns, suggest unit_label and unit_iri (if available) and include `property_iri`, `entity_iri`, and optional `constraint_iri`.
+For categorical columns, keep `vocabulary_iri` in the codes.csv output (not in the column dictionary).

-Return as an R tibble matching the column_dictionary.csv schema.
-Also return `proposed_terms` with:
+Return as a CSV named `column_dictionary_gpt.csv` matching the column_dictionary.csv schema.
+Also return `gpt_proposed_terms.csv` with:

 - suggested_parent_iri: a broader concept (for SKOS) or a superclass (for OWL classes)